 Step 1 is to prevent a HIPAA breach.
 But if a breach is discovered, do you know the steps you are required to take?
 Learn more in this post.

-Planning & risk assessment is important for all parts of life, but when it comes to contingency planning for dentists, it’s the law.
-Read this post to learn what’s required.
+Planning & risk assessment is important for all parts of life, but when it comes to contingency planning for dentists, it’s required.
+Read this post to learn more.

-Learn the three essential systems that need to be in place to prevent downtime & work towards HIPAA Compliance, and how to implement them in your practice.
+Learn the three essential systems that need to be in place to prevent downtime & be HIPAA compliant, and how to implement them in your practice.